Yonder (Yonder Technology Ltd) Credit Card

 If your account is suspended, you must not use the card and inform retailers not to seek to take any further payments from your account.
 We'll allow you to use the account, if the reasons we suspended your account in the first place no longer apply.
 You can tell us this is the case and request reinstatement via live chat within our mobile app or via email.

-This agreement is open ended and, subject to an initial three months minimum duration, it has no fixed duration.
-On expiry of the initial three month period, you and we can end it without giving any reason.
-You can do this at any time in your mobile application, by calling us or writing to us (our contact details are at the beginning of this agreement) to tell us to close your account and by paying off all the amounts you owe.
+This agreement will have no fixed duration and will continue until you or we end it in accordance with its terms.
+You and we can end it without giving any reason.
+You can do this at any time in your mobile app, by calling us or writing to us in the in-app chat to tell us to close your account and by paying off all the amounts you owe.

 We can do this by giving you at least two months' written notice, but we may end this agreement immediately if:

-- you repeatedly fail to pay minimum payments on time or go over your credit limit
+• a) you repeatedly fail to pay minimum payments on time or go over your credit limit;

-- you seriously or persistently breach this agreement
+• b) you seriously or persistently breach this agreement;

-- you give us false or misleading information
+• c) you give us false or misleading information;

-- steps are taken to make you bankrupt or to make you the subject of any form of debt relief process
+• d) steps are taken to make you bankrupt or to make you the subject of any form of debt relief process ;

-- you behave in an abusive or threatening way to our staff or
+• g) you behave in an abusive or threatening way to our staff;

-- you fail to provide the Personal Data (as defined in the TPL Privacy Policy) necessary for TPL to comply with its legal obligations as a card issuer and to fulfil this agreement
+• h) you fail to provide the Personal Data (as defined in the TPL Privacy Policy) necessary for TPL to comply with its legal obligations as a card issuer and to fulfil this agreement; or

-- we have reasonable grounds to believe you're unable or unwilling to pay your debts when due
+• i) we have reasonable grounds to believe you're unable or unwilling to pay your debts when due.

 In any of these circumstances and subject to the requirements of the Consumer Credit Act 1974, we may close your account and require you to repay immediately all amounts you owe us under this agreement in full together with any interest and charges that apply.